Wunderteam: 1934 World Cup

 Austria entered the 1934 World Cup as one of the favorites.
 In the quarter-final they eliminated Hungary, which was to be the runner-up in the 1938 edition.
 Like the Golden Team of Hungary 20 years later, Austria failed to lift the World Cup trophy, despite playing beautiful football.
 They were eliminated by the eventual champion Italy in the semi-final, a match under poor weather conditions that limited their movement of the ball.
 The only score came when the Austrian goalkeeper was pushed over the line.
 Referee Ivan Eklind was criticized for partiality toward the host nation, especially after he also refereed the final, which Italy also won.
 Austria finished fourth after losing 2-3 to Germany in the third place match.

 World War II and the end of the team

 The death of Hugo Meisl in 1937 marked the beginning of the end.
-Austria qualified for the 1938 FIFA World Cup finals, but they withdrew after the March 1938 Anschluss to Nazi Germany.
+Austria qualified for the 1938 FIFA World Cup finals, but they withdrew less than three months before the start of the tournament, after the March 1938 Anschluss to Nazi Germany.
+The Austrian Soccer Federation dissolved and voluntarily integrated itself into the "Deutschen Reichsbund für Leibesübungen" that coordinated all sports in Nazi-Germany.
 For political reasons, German officials demanded that players from "Hitler's home state" play in the Germany national team, ordering coach Herberger to change the lineup on short notice.
-Several Austrian players were capped for the combined team that failed to live up to expectations, as they were eliminated in the first round.
-That World Cup campaign was until 2018 Germany's worst ever World Cup finals performance.
+Several Austrian players were capped for the combined team failed to live up to expectations, as they were eliminated in the first round.
+That World Cup campaign was Germany's worst ever World Cup finals performance until 2018.
 Matthias Sindelar, who did not play for Germany, was found dead in his home in 1939, under circumstances that have been debated since.